saraxplorer/pipex/README.md

+# Requirements and Edge cases

+1. **Should execute if the command is an executable like "./pipex"**

+it needs to behave like bash

+2. **Pipex Should Not Rely Solely on PATH for Command Search**\
+  The pipex program should not search for commands only in the "PATH" because NOT all commands are located in directories listed in the PATH.
+While most commands are, absolute paths are outside of the PATH.
+Therefore, pipex cannot find commands specified with absolute paths or executables located outside the PATH if it only looks inside the PATH
+So when we do unset PATH(removes the PATH environment variable from the current shell session), it should execute the part that is ouside of path.

+3. **Behavior of debugging messages in pipex**\
+   The debugging messages for this project will not ne shown in the stdout as soon as we dup2 it to the pipe.
+So before that the messages come in the stdout, then they are redirected to the output file.
+However, the input commands can also affect the view of them.
+One of the commands that allow the debugging messages in the output file is\
+    ./pipex input "./pipex" "cat -e" out
 # Concepts used in the project
 **-Parent process:** The parent process is the original process running the main function.
 Here it will be ./pipex